evanlin96069/ika/README.md

 ### Windows

 The project currently supports Windows builds using the MinGW toolchain.
-You may build a 64-bit compiler (`ikac`), but it will invoke `i686-w64-mingw32-gcc`, so a 32-bit MinGW must be installed and in your PATH.
+You need a 32-bit MinGW gcc.

 ```cmd
 REM From the project root: